techtalk/JiraRestClient/README.md

 ## Capabilities
 1. List or enumerate issues of a project
++ Get queryable issue collection
-2. Create, load and delete issues
++ Create, load and delete issues
-3. Update some issue fields
++ Update some issue fields
     - summary
     - description
     - labels